Jack Kelly (actor): Maverick (1957–1962)

 The various anti-heroic Mavericks were dapper professional poker-players roaming the Old West with the benefit of superb scripts (at least in the first two seasons; the show gradually declined during the last three seasons).
 The series had an enormous cultural impact during a time when there were only three television networks and most American cities had only three TV channels to choose from.

 Mavericks demanding filming schedule had caused production to lag behind early on.
 The producers decided to give Bret Maverick (James Garner) a brother so as not to run out of episodes long before the end of the season.
-Thus, Kelly was introduced as Bart Maverick in "Hostage," the eighth episode of the series.
+Thus, Kelly was introduced as Bart Maverick in "Hostage", the eighth episode of the series.

-Kelly shared the lead with James Garner in one of the show's most-discussed episodes, "Shady Deal at Sunny Acres", on which the first half of the 1973 movie The Sting appears to be based.
+Kelly shared the lead with James Garner in one of the show's famous episodes, "Shady Deal at Sunny Acres", on which the first half of the 1973 movie The Sting appears to be based.
 The pair also co-starred in the famous "Pappy" episode in which Garner played the brothers' much-quoted father Beauregard "Pappy" Maverick, in addition to his regular role of Bret.
 Aided by trick photography, Bret and Pappy play cards together in one scene (Kelly had a dual role in the episode as well, playing Bart and elderly Uncle Bentley "Bent" Maverick).
 Bart rescued Bret at the climax of "Duel at Sundown", in which Garner fought guest star Clint Eastwood.

 Garner had first choice of which part he would play in the two-brother episodes, which delineated the brothers as "Maverick 1" and "Maverick 2" in the scripts, giving him an enormous advantage.
-All but one script during the show's first two years were written with Garner in mind regardless of which actor would eventually be cast.
+All but one script during the show's first two years were written with Garner in mind regardless of which actor was being cast.
 Series creator Roy Huggins insisted that the writers visualize Garner as Maverick while writing the scripts, according to his Archive of American Television interview.
-The second season episode in which Maverick was written with Kelly in mind instead of Garner was titled "Passage to Fort Doom."
+The second-season episode in which Maverick was written with Kelly in mind instead of Garner was titled "Passage to Fort Doom".